RedReaper420/reversible-image-censorship-tool/README.md

 <img src="https://github.com/user-attachments/assets/9293deb3-beed-4886-8147-8015a00ba92d" width="48%" height="auto">

 ### Combining methods
 Methods can be combined to scramble the specified area even further.
-Here is the result of using both the "mixing" and the "noising":
+Here is the result of using both the "mixing" and the "noising" (see how the grid pattern from the noising method has gone):

 <img src="https://github.com/user-attachments/assets/82897748-8055-4fa5-8876-e8c977246c3b" width="48%" height="auto">
 <img src="https://github.com/user-attachments/assets/3be368a9-053d-4725-a46e-b0798c680a85" width="48%" height="auto">